patricklemmer/clerk-auth/README.md

 With this project I intended to get more experience with app authentication and the creation of a login/sign-up architecture.

-## Concepts I improved on, by working on this project
+## What I improved on, by working on this project

 - Using Next.js app router
 - Protected routes